-Rubber belts or potato chains can be used to move potatoes with the Conveyor.
-The tension and alignment of the conveyors should be checked daily to insure proper function.
+Flat belts are used to move potatoes with the Collecting Conveyor.
+The tension and alignment of the conveyor should be checked daily to insure proper function.
 Replace the conveyor when damaged or badly worn.
 To maintain conveyor, follow this procedure:

-- 1. Place all controls in their OFF or neutral position. - Turn the power OFF at the master panel and lockout.
+- 1. Place all controls in their OFF or neutral position. - 2.
+Turn the power OFF at the master panel and lock-